 Moreover, measurements of pH using glass electrode pH meters (gephs) are as simple and reliable as the measurement of voltage in a car battery.
 Accordingly I continue to puzzle why the NOAA WOD pH database is dismissed by the marine science community.
 In this link the author argues that my use of the WOD is misguided because in part:

 Furthermore, measurements of many other environmental factors (and considerable statistical skill) are needed to determine a ‘global average’ in ocean pH from a limited number of water samples randomly collected at different times of year from different places at different water depth.

 That author does not communicate any concern about the sparse NASA O-18 database however.
-For my part, I continue to stand behind work relating the ocean pH patterns to the thermocline and to the Pacific Decadal Oscillation.
-I continue to do so for the reasons listed here and in over 35 individual pH posts at this site, as well as because this information directly challenges the assertions by the marine science community that our seas are acidifying.
+For my part, I continue to explore work relating the ocean pH patterns to the thermocline and to the Pacific Decadal Oscillation.

 Schmidt, G. A., G.R.
 Bigg, and E.J.
 Rohling, 1999.
 Global seawater oxygen-18 database http://data.giss.nasa.gov/o18data/

 Kendall, C., and J.J.
 McDonnell (Eds.), 1998.
 Fundamentals of Isotope Geochemistry.
 In Isotope Tracers in Catchment Hydrology.
 Elsevier B.V.
 Amsterdam pp. 51-86

 Ravelo, A.C and C. Hillaire-Marcel, 2007 “The Use of Oxygen and Carbon Isotopes of Foraminifera in Paleoceanography”, Chapter 18 in Developments in Marine Geology, Volume 1 2007 Elsevier B.V.
 Amsterdam

 NOAA World Ocean Database